enowmbi/simple_extensions/README.md

   This method returns the binary representation of a number.
 10.to_binary returns '1010'

 ### Array extensions
-  ### max_value
-  Returns the item with the highest value in an array of numbers.

-  ### min_value
-  Returns the item with the lowest value in an array of numbers.

   ### odd_occurences
   Returns the element in an array whose frequency of occurence is an odd number.
 [2,3,4,5,4,3,2,6].odd_occurences returns 6